zxc916684603/ecs/intl.en-US/User Guide/Connect/Connect to an instance on a mobile device.md

 1. Start SSH Control Lite, and tap **Hosts**.
 2. Tap the **+** icon in the upper left corner of the Hosts page.
 3. In the action sheet, tap **Connection**.
 4. On the Connection page, set the connection information and tap ****.
 The following connection information is required:
     -   Name: Specify the Host name.
-DocTest is used in this example.
-DocTest.
+DocTest is used in this example. .
     -   Protocol: Use the default value SSH.
     -   Host: Type the public IP address of the Linux instance to connect to.
     -   Port: Type the port number for SSH protocol.
 22 is used in this example.